-- Registration/enrollment begins on January 9th for the following academic year. - Current families have preference provided that they complete enrollment requirements prior to the open enrollment date. - Children MUST have an address within the Kansas City Public Schools boundaries. - Families with children enrolled in Brookside Charter School have a sibling preference when enrolling additional children. - Brookside Charter School does not offer transportation to or from school.
-Accordingly, parents are responsible for their child's transportation. - Parents/guardians and students are required to sign and honor a Parent-School Compact and commitment to follow school policies and procedures. - Parents/guardians must complete all steps of the registration/enrollment procedures each year to have their children officially enrolled in Brookside Charter School. - Kindergarten: Students must be five (5) years old before August 1st, the summer before entering kindergarten.
+- Registration/enrollment begins on the first school Monday after winter break for the following academic year. - Current families have preference provided that they complete enrollment requirements prior to the open enrollment date. - Children MUST have an address within the Kansas City Public Schools boundaries. - Families with children enrolled in Brookside Charter School have a sibling preference when enrolling additional children. - Brookside Charter School does not offer transportation to or from school.
+Accordingly, guardians are responsible for their child's transportation. - Parents/guardians and students are required to sign and honor a guardian-School Compact and commitment to follow school policies and procedures. - Parents/guardians must complete all steps of the registration/enrollment procedures each year to have their children officially enrolled in Brookside Charter School. - Kindergarten: Students must be five (5) years old before September 1st, the summer before entering kindergarten.